 CFN Action Teams develop regional strategies to accelerate change in specific food system priority areas.
 They comprise food system stakeholders, content experts, & community organizers.

 The CFN & Action Team funders work together to secure resources in support of stipends & strategy implementation.
 Action Team members are selected through an application process.
-Teams are accountable to & supported by the funder(s) & the CFN.
+Teams are accountable to & supported by an Advisory Group of funders(s), regional and national resource experts, & CFN Steering Team members.
 Once strategies have been developed, the Team’s work is complete.
 Regional issue-specific strategies contribute to a regional map for achieving the CFN Food System Vision.